ReinMengelberg/chatwoot-webhook/README.md

 ```

 ### 2.2 Usage
-This endpoint should be set as Outgoing URL in Chatwoot agentBot Config, the messages will automaticcaly be formatted correctly.
+This endpoint should be set as Outgoing URL in Chatwoot agentBot Config, the messages will automatically be formatted correctly.

 ### 2.3 Access Data
 - The 'messages.content' will be available in the incoming event as 'event.preview' or 'event.payload.text'